 Healthy Fruit Salad with Greek Yogurt Dip

 ‘Fruit salad – yummy, yummy!’
 If you have children you may recognize this line from a popular children’s song?
 In fact, I don’t think I can make another fruit salad without thinking of this song from the Wiggles .
 Ever since it came out and I watched it with my kids, it comes to mind immediately when I think ‘fruit salad’!
-I’ve been forever ‘wiggled’….and so I am including the song so that maybe I won’t be alone (haha).
+I’ve been forever ‘wiggled’.

-It’s great because as you scoop out the fruit salad you scoop right into the dip = YUM!
+It’s great because as you scoop out the fruit salad you scoop right into the flavorful yogurt dip beneath the fruit = added YUM!

-This recipe is great for Mother’s Day, entertaining, special occasions.
+This recipe is great for Mother’s Day, entertaining, special occasions and of course, just for fun.
 Fruit salad requires a little bit of work, but it’s so worth it once it’s done and ready to serve!

 - 1 cantaloupe melon